 The snap test is as it sounds.
 You show the user your design for only 1 or 2 seconds and then get their reaction.

 Because of the short timeframe you may find that users struggle to judge the design against your list of keywords.
 However, you can at least discover whether they had a positive or negative reaction to what they have seen.

-Many web designers like to refer to themselves as "user centric designers”.
-This term has put an emphasis on usability testing and rightly so.
-However, usability testing is far from the only form of user testing.
+Many web designers like to refer to themselves as "user-centric designers."
+This term has emphasised usability testing and rightly so.
+However, usability testing is far from the only form of testing with users.

 I would argue that it is just as important to get the aesthetics and brand values of your website right, as it is the usability.
-A site can be incredibly usable and yet totally forgettable.
-It is important that we test both areas.
+A site can be incredibly usable and yet utterly forgettable.
+It is essential that we test both areas.